 Clean energy that can ultimately save you money — that’s solar power in a nutshell.
-Yet when it comes to traditional solar power, like installing rooftop solar panels on your home, there are admittedly some drawbacks.
+Yet when it comes to traditional solar power, like installing rooftop solar panels or shingles on your home, there are admittedly some drawbacks.

 If your home falls into the minority of homes having a roof qualified to support solar panels or not impacted by shading, you may still face potential challenges.
 Should you be looking to move, taking your custom solar panel assembly with you is cumbersome at best, impossible at worst.
 In addition, with a traditional solar power setup, your pool of potential home buyers can be limited; not all house-hunters will want a solar installation.
 Maybe they’re not keen on the system’s maintenance needs, or aesthetically prefer a conventional roof.

 With a Community Solar subscription, however, these issues simply melt away.
 Community Solar— also called shared or roofless solar —is a savvy way for energy-conscious consumers to enjoy the benefits of solar power without having to deal with the potential pitfalls of a residential solar panel installation.
 Instead, a vast array of solar panels is built within your region in a dedicated “solar farm.”
 You and your fellow subscribers pay Clearway a monthly fee for the energy generated by the Community Solar farm, which allows you to earn bill credits for that very same energy.
 These credits help offset a portion of your electricity bill every month, saving you money compared to otherwise paying the standard, regularly fluctuating and historically rising utility rate.